A No Fail Guide to Your First Summer Homeschooling

 The point is, find the schedule that is already working in you life and maximize it.
 Keep shifting and fine tuning until you are feeling like everyone in the house knows what to expect for the day.
 This will help end the chaotic feeling summer can lead to.

-Summer Homeschool Ideas
+First Summer Homeschooling Ideas

 You can try a “Homeschool Light” version if you like.
 Introduce a few pages from a workbook like this one on Lady Bugs or a new Topic of the Week.
 Educational poster from the local teaching supply are cheap and lead to great conversations.
 Follow your kids lead too.
 Was there a topic that they were excited about this school year?
 Capitalize on their enthusiasm this summer.

 You can also capture the NEED for screens and use it to your advantage.
 There are plenty of online teaching programs, like Reading Kingdom, that offer Math, Reading and Spelling Lessons all in one place with game based learning.
 Kids often “win” play time on a short internal game.
 Often these programs seemed like a treat to my kids because they feel like a video game.
 We have used a handful of online learning tools over the years for many different skills.
+You can use them in your first summer homeschooling as an incentive or reward.

 Life Skills